Navigation

 Steroid injection

+If your symptoms are making it hard to do your usual activities, you may be able to have a steroid injection.
 A steroid injection may help to give you some short-term pain relief.
-But it doesn’t always last for long - the pain can return within a month.
+But it doesn’t always last for long – the pain can return within a month.
 The injection is often quite painful, and there is a small risk of complications.
 But some people do find it worthwhile, especially if they need immediate pain relief.
-If it helps, you can have the injection repeated once, with at least six weeks between injections.
-Your specialist should do the injection, which may be done under ultrasound.
-This helps to guide it into the right place.
+If it helps, you can have a second injection, with at least six weeks between injections.

 Specialist treatments